 Spend your day down on the farm.
 Tolmachoff Farms is a fourth generation family-operated farm that grows a selection of fruits and vegetables.
 The farm also puts on special events and activities throughout the year, including Family Farm Day, Pumpkin Days and a Corn Maze, a haunted corn maze for Halloween, as well as Christmas events throughout December.

 Tolmachoff Farms.
 Photo via Facebook

 Check out one of the NASCAR races that make a pit stop here in March and November.
 If you want to see how fast you can fly on a professional raceway, book one of a variety of NASCAR racing experiences and ride shotgun while a racing instructor takes you to top speeds.

 With our sunny skies and perfect spring weather, it’s no wonder why Arizona is the hub of all things Spring Training.
 There are a total of ten stadiums throughout the Greater Phoenix that host baseball teams, five of them located in the West Valley.
 The Spring Training baseball schedule goes from the end of February until the end of March.

 Westgate Entertainment District is home to nearly 20 restaurants, AMC Theatre, free live music events, several stores and fun for families.
-The district is also home to Gila River Arena, home to the NHL’s Arizona Coyotes and University of Phoenix Stadium, home to the NFL’s Arizona Cardinals.
+The district is also home to Desert Diamond Arena and State Farm Stadium, home to the NFL’s Arizona Cardinals.